 One of the most important first steps to building this infrastructure is hiring and integrating data scientists and data engineers into your team from the start to ensure the data from each experiment is captured in the appropriate format and stored in a structured way.
 Such roles are critically important, first of all, to support the future of your organization’s drug discovery process.
 However, Hall also sees larger cultural implications in such an effort.
 Taking the time to painstakingly build that machine learning infrastructure — and the talent pool (e.g., data scientists and engineers) around it — is essential to nurturing greater cultural appreciation for how your data informs your organization’s scientific strategy.

 “Up until very recently, the purveyors of the building blocks at the CDMO level for mRNA drug substance manufacturing and LNP formulation were dominated by a couple of small, boutique CDMOs,” McCauley added.
 In turn, “As a sponsor approaching a CDMO, you would need to bring your own process to get your mRNA made.
 It was not something that a typical CDMO could make for you.”
-That’s why, to McCauley, incremental progress toward broader and more democratized access to CDMO-supplied RNA drug substances and delivery solutions will be an important measure of maturity.
+That’s why, to McCauley, incremental progress toward broader and more democratized access to CDMO-supplied RNA drug substances and delivery solutions will be an important measure of the maturity of RNA therapeutics in 2023.

 However, until we reach this point, Becraft cautions RNA therapeutics companies against thinking like a small molecule virtual company.
 “We’re unfortunately not yet at the point in the industry where we can come up with a good idea and outsource the rest of the development,” he added.